BrianSemiglia/DeclarativeCocoa/README.md

 DeclarativeCocoa
 ================

 This is a bit of a pipe dream but I'm trying to imagine a declarative approach as I would like to have available and then worry about the details afterwards so as not to limit the idea.
-Essentially, I'd like to be able to declare properties on an object and the relationships between those properties like this:
+Here's the gist.

+1. Class declares properties.
+2. Class declares relationships between properties.
+3. Relationships are gathered and stored.
+4. Relationships are evalutated when involved properties change.

+A relationship would look something like this:

     + (BSRelationship *)relationshipBetweenSendBar:(UIView *)sendBar andToolBar:(UIView *)toolbar {
         BSRelationship *relationship = [[BSRelationship alloc] initWithFirstObject:sendBar secondObject:toolbar];